First class care from a highly professional team

 Tooth whitening is a safe, effective method of improving the look of your teeth.
 It has been used for many years as a minimally-invasive solution to whiter teeth.

 Take Home Tooth Whitening Treatments

-2) by far the most popular method of tooth whitening is the ‘take-home’ method.
+By far the most popular method of tooth whitening is the ‘take-home’ method.
 This is where custom trays are made by the dentist and the patient takes them home, fills them with the whitening gel and wears them, usually overnight.
 This method is a more gentle approach and the results tend to last much longer.
-We would expect the patient to wear the whitening trays for around two to 3 weeks.
+We would expect the patient to wear the whitening trays for around 2 to 3 weeks.
 Following this initial course of whitening you can keep your teeth white by wearing the trays overnight for just 1 to 2 nights.
-This will remove the stains caused by such things as curries, red wine tea and coffee.
+This will remove the stains caused by such things as curries, red wine, tea and coffee.

 ”Courteous, competent, friendly and professional.
 Informative in a language that I could understand.
 I received a comprehensive written treatment plan, a fixed-appointment schedule and advance notice of what I had to pay, and when.”